Docs

 KeyPears uses AES-256-GCM (NIST SP 800-38D) for all symmetric encryption.
 AES-GCM is an authenticated encryption mode (AEAD) that produces ciphertext and an authentication tag in a single pass — no separate MAC is required.
 Two encryption modes are used.

-When Alice sends a message to Bob, she computes a shared secret via elliptic-curve Diffie-Hellman on the NIST P-256 curve:
+When Alice sends a message to Bob, she performs both a classical X25519 Diffie-Hellman exchange and a post-quantum ML-KEM-768 encapsulation:

-The recipient computes the same shared secret using their own private key and the sender's public key:
+The recipient derives the same AES key and decrypts the message.

 Vault encryption

-The vault stores secrets — passwords, credentials, and notes — encrypted under a vault key derived from the user's P-256 private key:
+The vault stores secrets — passwords, credentials, and notes — encrypted under a vault key derived from the user's encryption key:

 The second argument is a fixed domain-separation string.
 Each vault entry is independently encrypted with AES-256-GCM under K_vault.